Home

 Class Participation

-Students are expected to complete the assigned readings and come to class prepared to discuss all readings, handouts, and assignments that are due.
-To ensure that students are prepared to discuss the readings, I will randomly ask students to summarize a reading, describe a theory, present their case memos, or present the applicable portion of the organizational analysis assignment.
+Students are expected to complete the assigned readings and come to class prepared to discuss all readings, cases, handouts, and assignments that are due.
+To ensure that students are prepared to discuss the readings, I will randomly ask students to summarize a reading, describe a theory, or present their case memos.
 Each student should also be prepared to share with the class questions that the readings raised and be able to identify the most significant point or contribution that the author makes to the practice of public administration.

-While attendance will not be taken on a regular basis, poor classroom attendance may result in a failing participation grade since you cannot participate if you are not in class.
+While attendance may not be taken on a regular basis, poor classroom attendance may result in a failing participation grade since you cannot participate if you are not in class.
 Therefore, you should notify the instructor when you are unable to attend class.
 If you should miss a session when a video is shown, it may be possible to make arrangements to view the film privately at the library or to borrow the video.
-In certain circumstances it may also be possible to make-up other in-class activities with a written assignment if frequent absences have become a problem.
-Your participation grade will also be lowered due to the frequent inability to respond to the instructor’s questions, poor class preparation, lack of enthusiastic participation in class exercises, or the failure to treat others in the classroom with respect (e.g., talking while others are talking, ridiculing other students, etc.).
+Your participation grade will also be lowered due to the frequent inability to respond to the instructor’s questions, poor class preparation, lack of enthusiastic participation in class exercises, or the failure to treat others in the classroom with respect (e.g., talking while others are talking, ridiculing other students, texting friends, surfing the web, etc.).
 Simply put, in order to receive an “A” in this class you must be a civil, active contributor to class and not merely score well on exams and assignments.

 Case Memos

-One of the ways we will examine and apply the concepts discussed in the readings is by analyzing a series of cases contained in Stillman’s Public Administration: Concepts and Cases and other sources.
+One of the ways we will examine and apply the concepts discussed in the readings is by analyzing a series of cases contained in Blackboard.
+Each case study will consist of a one or more main case readings and possibly some related materials (e.g., new stories).
 Since case analysis is essentially self-learning through simulated experience, its success depends on the lively exchange of information, ideas, and opinions during case discussions.
 Students must come prepared to discuss all aspects of the case, apply the concepts in the readings to the case, and be able to answer the questions at the end of each case study or those posed on the class web site.

 Exam